 3. Playa Marbella

-Ostional is a wildlife refuge south of Marbella.
-It’s one of the world’s most important nesting sites for Olive Ridley Sea Turtles.
-Here you can see thousands of turtles on the beach AND surf amazing waves.
-This is a wave for advanced and intermediate surfers.
+Ostional is a wildlife refuge 30 minutes south of Marbella.
+It’s the world’s most popular nesting sites for Olive Ridley Sea Turtles.
+Here you can literally see thousands of turtles on the beach AND surf amazing waves.
+However, usually when the turtles are nesting, you cannot surf here.
+This wave is for intermediate to advanced surfers.
 Ostional is about a 2 hour drive from Tamarindo.
-When it’s the turtle season, our guides like to go surf and then stay after sunset to watch the turtles.
 You will think you have stepped back in time when you visit this secluded, picturesque beach with perfect, uncrowded waves.

 5. Playa Guiones

-Playa Guiones is down south from Ostional.
-Guiones is perfect for intermediate level surfers because the wave is nice and smooth, with an easy drop and long-riding waves, which is also perfect for advance people that like to do cutbacks, floaters etc. Guiones is an exposed beach and reef break that has consistent surf, so these “gentle giants” can work at all stages of the tide, which makes it perfect for a full-day trip.
+Playa Guiones is about 20 minutes south from Ostional.
+Guiones is the name if the beachbreak in the town of Nosara.
+This wave is perfect for intermediate level surfers because the wave has an easy drop and a medium pace.
+Guiones is also ideal for advanced surfers that like to do wrapping cutbacks, floaters etc. Guiones is an well exposed beach that has consistent surf, so these “gentle giants” can work at all stages of the tide, making it perfect for a full-day trip.

 6. Playa Secret Spot

 We won’t tell you too much about this secret spot.
 We can only show you, and then we have to kill you.
 Kidding! (sort of) It’s for advanced surfers and you can only can get there by boat.
 It’s an incredible left and can be a throaty right.
+Works when there is a medium to large-sized long period swell….
 Sshhhhhh…..

 7. Playa Grande

-Playa Grande, a beach north of Playa Tamarindo, is the most consistent beach-break around the area.
+Playa Grande is the beach directly north of Playa Tamarindo.
+This is the most consistent beach-break in the area and will have more consistent offshore winds than almost anywhere in Costa Rica.
 Playa Grande is located in Las Baulas National Marine Park and is home to many leatherback sea turtles.

 8. Playa SSsshhhhhh…

-Secret Spot that works only when the swell comes from a certain direction.
-Not a lot of people know about it, so it’s great when everywhere else is crowded!
-This spot is for advanced surfers who can ride fast going both left and right.
+Secret Spot that works only when the swell comes from a certain direction and with a certain period.
+Not a lot of people know about it, so it’s a great option when everywhere else is crowded.
+This spot is for beginner, intermediates and advanced surfers depending on the swell.